BigTime5/Big-4-Audit-Risk-Analysis/README.md

 ### 4️⃣ **Industry Risk Profiling**

-**Finance** emerges as the highest-risk sector with a 0.153 risk ratio, followed by Healthcare (0.144), while Retail and Tech show relatively lower risk profiles.
+**Health** emerges as the highest-risk sector with a 0.153 risk ratio, followed by Finance (0.144), while Retail and Tech show relatively lower risk profiles.

 ### 5️⃣ **AI Adoption Impact Assessment**